Thomas Wilson (composer)

-Thomas Wilson CBE FRSE (10 October 1927 – 12 June 2001) was an American-born Scottish composer of classical music.
+Thomas Wilson CBE FRSE (10 October 1927 – 12 June 2001) was an American-born Scottish composer, a key figure in the revival of interest in Scottish classical music after the second world war.

 Early life and education

 Thomas Brendan Wilson was born in Trinidad, Colorado to British parents and moved to Britain with his family when he was 17 months old.

-The family settled in the Glasgow, Scotland area where he lived and worked for the remainder of his life.
+The family settled in the Glasgow, Scotland area where (aside from three years in France) he lived and worked for the remainder of his life.
 Wilson was educated in Glasgow before taking an undergraduate course at St. Mary's College, Aberdeen.
-He then studied Music at the University of Glasgow, where he continued as a postgraduate, receiving a doctorate (DMus).
+He then studied music at the University of Glasgow (1948-1953) with Ernest Bullock and Frederick Rimmer, where he continued as a postgraduate, receiving a doctorate (DMus).
+From 1954 he continued his composition studies with Herbert Howells at the Royal College of Music.

 He served in the Royal Air Force from 1945 to 1948.

 Career

-One of the first honours graduates in music from Glasgow University, Wilson became a lecturer at his alma mater in 1957.
+One of the first honours graduates in music from Glasgow University, Wilson became a lecturer there in 1957.
 He was later appointed a Reader (1971) and given a Personal Chair in 1977.
 He consistently played an active part in the musical life of the UK, holding executive and advisory positions in such organisations as the Scottish Arts Council, The New Music Group of Scotland, The Society for the Promotion of New Music, The Composers' Guild of Great Britain (chairman 1986–89) now the British Association of Composers and Songwriters, and The Scottish Society of Composers (of which he was a founder member).